envytools/envytools/hwdocs/mmio.rst

 106000:107000  IBUS  PCOPY2        NVE4-     `<fifo/pcopy.txt>`_              memory copy engine #3
-108000:108800  IBUS  PCODEC        all       `<display/nv50/pcodec.txt>`_     the HDA codec doing HDMI audio 109000:10a000  IBUS  PKFUSE        all       `<display/nv50/pkfuse.txt>`_     efuses storing secret key stuff 10a000:10b000  IBUS  PDAEMON       all       `<pm/pdaemon.txt>`_              a falcon engine used to run management code in background
+108000:108800  IBUS  PCODEC        all       `<display/nv50/pcodec.txt>`_     the HDA codec doing HDMI audio 109000:10a000  IBUS  PKFUSE        all       `<display/nv50/pkfuse.txt>`_     efuses storing secret key stuff 10a000:10b000  IBUS  PDAEMON       all       :ref:`pdaemon-io`                a falcon engine used to run management code in background
 10c000:10f000  IBUS  ???           ???       ???                              ???
 10f000:120000  IBUS  PBFBs         all       `<memory/nvc0-pbfb.txt>`_        memory controller backends 120000:130000  IBUS  PIBUS         all       :ref:`pibus-mmio`                deals with internal bus used to reach most other areas of MMIO